 - Don’t forget the salt.
 It really brings out the flavor of the scallop and makes it shine!

 This sauce is amazing too.
 I actually used cottage bacon which comes from the shoulder of the pig, and is much leaner than typical bacon.
-I’d never tried it before.
+I’d never tried it before, and it was wonderful.

-I cooked the bacon first, and then used the leftover grease to sear my scallops in.
+I cooked the bacon first and then used the leftover grease to sear my scallops.
 The cottage bacon was so lean that I needed to add a little extra oil, but not much.